 These units are earned based on rigorous performance hurdles.
-For example, the Company must outperform the Index to achieve a target payout on the relative TSR component and separately achieve a 10% compounded, annual return on the absolute TSR component, in each case over the three-year performance period beginning January 1, 2020, as shown in the table below:
+For example, the Company must outperform the Index to achieve a target payout on the relative TSR component and separately achieve a 10% compounded, annual return on the absolute TSR component, in each case over the three-year performance period beginning January 1, 2021, as shown in the table below:

-\Payout levels include time-based grants.
+^{}Payout levels include time-based grants.

-In order to better align the payout ranges with market practices and over a majority of peer compensation plans, the Committee used a wider range of payout levels of 2020 LTI awards than in prior years so that the aggregate long-term equity incentive opportunity, including Time-based Units, would be 0.50x, 1.0x, and 2.0x at threshold, target, and high, respectively, as compared to 0.75x, 1.0x and 1.5x, respectively, for 2019 LTI awards.
-Below, to illustrate the impact of this change, is a comparison of 2019 and 2020 threshold, target and high performance levels for these awards for our CEO.
-In addition, we have shown the values of his 2019 and 2020 performance-based awards reflected on our summary compensation table as "stock awards" for 2019 and 2020; these values correspond to approximately the high performance level of the award based on the valuation methodology utilized in connection with the table, as described further in the footnotes to the table.
+In order to better align the payout ranges with market practices and peer compensation plans, the Committee in 2020 began using a wider range of payout levels of LTI awards than in prior years so that the aggregate long-term equity incentive opportunity, including Time-based Units, would be 0.50x, 1.0x, and 2.0x at threshold, target, and high, respectively, as compared to 0.75x, 1.0x and 1.5x, respectively, for 2019 LTI awards.
+The Committee retained this approach for the 2021 LTI awards.